-Search online for the name of the outfit along with words such as “review”, “complaint” or “scam”.
-Check the work with the online list of reported scams maintained by MSPA Americas.
-Please contact the issuing bank that appears on any check you receive for secret purchasing services, before depositing, to make sure it's authentic.
+Searching online for the name of the outfit along with words such as “review”, “complaint” or “scam” is a great way to start when it comes to determining if mystery shopping is legit.
+You can also check the work with the online list of reported scams maintained by MSPA Americas.
+It's also important to contact the issuing bank that appears on any check you receive for secret purchasing services, before depositing, to make sure it's authentic.
 If you detect or lose money due to a Mystery Shopping scam, report it to the FTC at ReportFraud, ftc, gov and your state attorney general.

 There are different forms of mystery shopper scams.
 A popular version of the scam is when scammers pose as retailers looking to lure people into becoming secret shoppers.
 They ask victims to pay for their products or training and then leave with their money.
 Fraudsters also steal personally identifiable information (PII) of the victim of the application they filled out and commit identity theft.

 If you are interested in legitimate mystery shopping programs, you can check out the Mystery Shopping Providers Association.
 If you think you have been a victim of this scam, please report it to the FTC and BBB ScamTracker.
 While you may be able to make enough money for gasoline or some groceries as a part-time mystery shopper, companies that run those high-paying secret shopper job advertisements or who contact you via email or text message are probably making promises that they can't comply.
 The letter invites you to become a paid mystery shopper in your area, and the letterhead and check appear to come from a legitimate U.Legitimate mystery shopper providers usually don't send you money before you start secret buyer assignments.